 10. Labor Scheduling and Order Planning can MAKE or BREAK your Thanksgiving Sales.

-– Don’t be waiting for your delivery on items that you know will sell heavily for the holiday.
-You can always back off on your orders following the holiday but you can’t sell what you don’t have in your store.
-Deliveries will be available on Wednesday 11/26, but that should be last minute fill in only.
+- Don’t be waiting for your delivery on items that you know will sell heavily for the holiday.
+You can always back off on your orders following the holiday, but you can’t sell what you don’t have in your store.
+Deliveries will be available on Wednesday 11/25, but that should be last minute fill in only.

 - BEST PRACTICE: Bring hard items in for Saturday, and fresh items in Monday and Tuesday BEFORE the Thanksgiving so you and your staff are on the sales floor Wednesday, not in the back room waiting on and unloading a truck.

-– Your produce department should be set and ready to shop by 9:00 AM Monday through Wednesday for your customers’ convenience.
-They will be stressed and be a little impatient if they have to wait for you to dig items out of the back room for them.
+- Your produce department should be set and ready to shop by 9:00 AM Monday through Wednesday for your customers’ convenience.
+They may be stressed and a little impatient if they have to wait for you to dig items out of the back room for them.

-– Schedule evening help on Sunday through Tuesday.
-Have your evening associates fi ll all hard goods like potatoes, onions and roots, along with semi-perishable product lines such as juices, dressings, dips, nuts, dried fruits, etc. Most of the fruit counters can get packed out in the evenings – apples, pears, citrus, pineapples, bagged fruit and melons.
-Stock your berries and grapes in the morning before opening.
+- Schedule evening help on Sunday through Tuesday.
+Have your evening associates fill all hard goods like potatoes, onions and roots, along with semi-perishable product lines such as juices, dressings, dips, nuts, dried fruits, etc. Most of the fruit counters can get packed-out in the evenings – apples, pears, citrus, pineapples, bagged fruit and melons.
+Stock your greens, mushrooms, berries and grapes in the morning before opening.

-– Don’t get behind the 8 ball or you’ll disappoint your customers.
+- Don’t get behind the ‘8’ ball or you’ll disappoint your customers.
 Stay ahead and your holiday business will go smoothly.
 Expect a 5% sales bump the week before Thanksgiving and a 15-20% bump the week of Thanksgiving.
-Sales will then likely drop 15-25% the first week of December.
+Sales will then likely drop 15-25% for the first week of December.